 A popular Greek sweet, loukoumades are balls of dough deep fried until golden then drizzled with honey and sprinkled with cinnamon.

 For full details about the fabulous destination that Greece is and the luxury charter yachts available in the region please contact one of the luxury charter yacht specialists at the Luxury Charter Group.

 Disclaimer: The information about luxury yachts displayed on this page is merely informational and these yachts are not necessarily available for yacht charter or for sale, nor are they represented or marketed in anyway by Luxury Charter Group.
 This web page and the superyacht information contained herein is not contractual.
 All yacht specifications and information is displayed in good faith but Luxury Charter Group does not warrant or assume any legal liability or responsibility for the current accuracy, completeness, validity, or usefulness of any superyacht information and/or images displayed.
 All boat information is subject to change without prior notice and may not be current.

 Related Blog Posts

-If you’ve ever wanted to experience the majesty and tranquillity of New Zealand, the backdrop of The Lord of the Rings epic film series, and a truly unique yacht charter destination, the America’s Cup regatta in March 2021 is a great event to base your yacht charter vacation around, and a charter onboard the impressive 144ft (44m) luxury yacht G3 is an ideal way to explore this beautiful area.
+If you’ve ever wanted to experience the majesty and tranquillity of New Zealand, a unique yacht charter destination, the America’s Cup regattas, from January through to March 2021, is a great event to base your yacht charter vacation around, and a charter onboard the impressive 42.20m (138' 5") luxury catamaran DOUCE FRANCE is an ideal way to explore this beautiful area.
 Learn more...